 The M30 Series integrates a zoom camera and a wide camera, which enable users to quickly switch to a highly magnified zoom view for detailed observation after recognizing a target in the wide-angle camera view.
 M30T is also equipped with a long-wave infrared thermal imaging camera, which can shoot thermal images.
 Both the M30 and M30T feature a laser rangefinder, which can provide the location and distance information of a target during inspections or search-and-rescue operations.
 The operator can quickly pinpoint the location of the target and improve operation efficiency.
-This chapter introduces the functions and usage of the M30T as an example.
+The functions and usage with M30T as an example.